jellyfin-archive/jellyfin-docs/general/networking/index.md

 ### Dynamic Ports

-Live TV devices will often use a random UDP port for HD Homerun devices.
+Live TV devices will often use a random UDP port for HDHomeRun devices.
 The server will select an unused port on startup to connect to these tuner devices.

 # Running Jellyfin Behind a Reverse Proxy